 - Investigating and adjudicating alleged incidents of student misconduct.

-- Recruiting, training and supervising members of the University Hearing Board, Campus Advisers, Academic Integrity Facilitators, and other participants in the disciplinary process.
+- Recruiting, training and supervising members of the University Hearing Board, Campus Advisors, Academic Integrity Facilitators, and other participants in the disciplinary process.

 - Creating learning opportunities for students through membership in the Scarlet Honor Council, peer education, and educational sanctions.

 - Providing programming on academic integrity and other ethical issues to the University community.

 - Advising the Vice Chancellor for Student Affairs, Chancellors, and other members of the University community on issues of student conduct.